lyfofvipin/File-Server/README.md

 `/replace` This URL will use to replace a file which is already on the File Server.
 (Auth Required)

-`/api/replace`   This API will Replace file on the File Server.
-(Auth Required)

 ## Available API
 `/api`      This API will give similar output as `/home` but in JSON format.